 Inability to Work Across the Enterprise Silos

-While intranets work to break down silos in the workplace, if department silos already exist, it’s hard to get everyone working together to drive the intranet adoption process.
-Dion Hinchcliffe of the Dachis Group observed that “social intranets will continue to struggle not from a technology perspective but from lack of collaboration (and sometimes fighting) between internal teams like IT, Human Resources, Marketing, etc.”, which is a cultural challenge.
+While corporate intranet solutions work to break down silos in the workplace, if department silos already exist, it’s hard to get everyone working together to drive the intranet adoption process.
+Dion Hinchcliffe of the Dachis Group observed that “social intranet platforms will continue to struggle not from a technology perspective but from lack of collaboration (and sometimes fighting) between internal teams like IT, Human Resources, Marketing, etc.”, which is a cultural challenge.

 To overcome this barrier, you need to change the culture of your workplace to focus on collaboration and unity.
 Think through the ways the divisions are being reinforced in your enterprise, and actively fight against them.
 Brent Gleeson explains how he did this in his article for Inc.: “We merged teams for better collaboration, implemented new reward mechanisms, reworked reporting structures, redesigned the whole office and literally knocked down walls - literal and figurative.”